 Draft Resolution 6.5/1 (Cg-19)

-CONSIDERATION OF THE REPORTS OF OVERSIGHT BODIES
+CONSIDERATION OF THE REPORT OF the external auditor [EDITORIAL CHANGE]

 THE WORLD METEOROLOGICAL CONGRESS,

-Having considered the reports of the External Auditor, the Chair of the WMO Audit and Oversight Committee and the Internal Oversight Office,
+Having considered the reports of the External Auditor, [USA]

-Having noted with appreciation the work done by the External Auditor, the WMO Audit and Oversight Committee and the Internal Oversight Office, including:
+Having noted with appreciation the work done by the External Auditor, [USA]including:

 (1) The report and the recommendations of the External Auditor submitted in accordance with Financial Regulation 15.10 (Basic documents No. 1 (WMO-No. 15)), which included an unqualified audit opinion on the Financial Statements of WMO (Cg-19/INF.
 6.5(1a)),